A Notion of Uniqueness for the Adversarial Bayes Classifier: Background

 We analyze the properties of adversarial Bayes classifiers by expressing the minimal $R^\e$ risk in a `pointwise' manner analogous to \cref{eq:classification_risk_eta}.
 The Wasserstein-$\infty$ metric from optimal transport and the minimax theorems in \cite{FrankNilesWeed23consistency,PydiJog2021} are essential tools for expressing $R^\e$ in this manner.

-Informally, the measure $\QQ'$ is in the Wasserstein-$\infty$ ball of radius $\e$ around $\QQ$ if one can produce the measure $\QQ'$ by moving points in $\Rset^d$ by at most $\e$ under the measure $\QQ$.
-Formally, the $W_\infty$ metric is defined in terms the set of couplings $\Pi(\QQ,\QQ')$ between two positive measures $\QQ,\QQ'$:
+Informally, the measure $\QQ'$ is in the Wasserstein-$\infty$ ball of radius $\e$ around the positive finite measure $\QQ$ if one can produce the measure $\QQ'$ by moving points in $\Rset^d$ by at most $\e$ under the measure $\QQ$.
+Formally, the $W_\infty$ metric is defined in terms the set of couplings $\Pi(\QQ,\QQ')$ between two finite positive measures $\QQ,\QQ'$: